System of systems: Applications

 Systems of systems, while still being investigated predominantly in the defense sector, is also seeing application in such fields as national air and auto transportation and space exploration.
 Other fields where it can be applied include health care, design of the Internet, software integration, and energy management and power systems.
 Social-ecological interpretations of resilience, where different levels of our world (e.g., the Earth system, the political system) are interpreted as interconnected or nested systems, take a systems-of-systems approach.
 An application in business can be found for supply chain resilience.

 Educational institutions and industry

-Collaboration among wide array of organizations is helping to drive development of defining system of systems problem class and methodology for modeling and analysis of system of systems problems.
-There are ongoing projects throughout many commercial entities, research institutions, academic programs, and government agences.
+Collaboration among a wide array of organizations is helping to drive the development of defining system of systems problem class and methodology for modeling and analysis of system of systems problems.
+There are ongoing projects throughout many commercial entities, research institutions, academic programs, and government agencies.

 Major stakeholders in the development of this concept are: